scottburch/river-js/README.md

 __you can use the [jasmine](https://github.com/scottburch/river-jasmine) module to test modules__.
 See river-demo and the loaders module for an example.

+### OBTAINING MODULES

+Even though modules should not communicate directly with each others, there are situations when there is an advantage in doing so.
+River allows you to obtain other module files for these situations.

+__To obtain a single module:__

+    // get a module named 'foo'
+    var mod = require('fooModule');

+This is used for testing single modules using the [jasmine module](https://github.com/scottburch/river-jasmine)

+__To obtain all other modules:__

+    // get all modules
+    var modules = require('river/lib/ModuleManager').getModules();

+This is used inside of the [jasmine module](https://github.com/scottburch/river-jasmine) in order to find module tests.

 ### REQUIRE CONFIGURATION

 river modifies the configuration for require.
 If you want to pass in an initial require configuration simply set the variable __requireConfig__ to the config object